- Docs Home

 The following flags are supported in this command:

-: Uninstalls all components or versions.--self
+--all: Uninstalls all components or versions.--self: Uninstalls TiUP itself.

-command.
-If you ignore either one of these two, you need to add the --all
+component is the component to be uninstalled. version is the version to be uninstalled.
+Both component and version can be ignored in the tiup uninstall command.
+If you ignore either one of these two, you need to add the --all flag.

 - If the version is ignored, adding

-means to uninstall all versions of this component. - If the version and the component are both ignored, adding
+--allmeans to uninstall all versions of this component. - If the version and the component are both ignored, adding

-means to uninstall all components of all versions.
+--allmeans to uninstall all components of all versions.

 Example 1: Uninstall TiDB v6.1.0.